aasherkamal216/Legal_Assistant/README.md

 ### 3. How to Run the Application

-You need to run two separate Streamlit applications.
+You can run two separate Streamlit applications.
 It's recommended to run them in separate terminal tabs.

 1.  **Run the Document Management Dashboard:**
     ```sh
     python -m streamlit run apps/dashboard.py
     ```
     Navigate to the URL provided by Streamlit (usually `http://localhost:8501`) to upload your documents.
+This step is crucial for populating the knowledge base.

 2.  **Run the Legal Assistant Chat App:**
     ```sh